Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: The proof of Theorem

 Thus, it follows from Lemma \ref{lem:inequalityof|C|/R_1} and Lemma \ref{lem:algebraicidentityofRanda} that $\Delta_F(|C|R^{-1}) \geq 0$.

-Next, we are going to apply the Yau-Naber Liouville maximal principle (Lemma \ref{lem:Yau-NaberLiouville}) with $u=|C|R^{-1}$ and $h=F$ to get a pinching estimate on the self-dual Weyl curvature $W^{-}$.
-On one hand, by Lemma \ref{lem:M-S}, we have
+Now, we are going to apply the Yau-Naber Liouville maximum principle (Lemma \ref{lem:Yau-NaberLiouville}) with $u=|C|R^{-1}$ and $h=F$ to get a pinching estimate on the anti-self-dual Weyl curvature $W^{-}$.
+On one hand, by Lemma \ref{lem:M-S} (or Lemma 2.2 and Lemma 2.5), we have

 On the other hand, we note that half nonnegative isotropic curvature implies

 Thus $|C|^2 \leq \frac{3}{16}R^2$, from which we get